rolling-scopes-school/human-readable-number/README.md

     ```javascript
         function toReadable(/* number */)
     ```

+    Remove the throwing error line from function body:
+    ```javascript
+        throw new Error('Not implemented');
+    ```
     Implement the function by any way and verify your solution by running tests until the failed test become passed (green).
 8. Save the solution and run `npm test` in command line.
-9. You will see the number of passing tests.
+9. You will see the number of passing and pending tests.

 ## Submit to [rs app](https://app.rs.school/)
 1. Commit and push your solutions to your fork